News

 Fortunately, on 6 February 2025, the European Commission published (draft) guidelines on this definition (see here).
 These guidelines elaborate on the different components:

-• "Machine-based" means that the system must be developed with and run on machines, including both the hardware and software components that make the AI system function—such as memory, storage devices, network units, and also computer code, programs, and operating systems.
+- "Machine-based" means that the system must be developed using, and operate on, machines.
+This includes both the hardware and software components that enable the AI system to function — such as memory, storage devices, network units, as well as computer code, programmes, and operating systems.

-• "Varying levels of autonomy" means the system is designed to operate with some degree of independence from human intervention or action.
+- "Varying levels of autonomy" indicates that the system is designed to operate with some degree of independence from human intervention or control.

-• "May exhibit adaptiveness" refers to the system's capacity to learn and adapt its behavior over time while still using the same input data.
-The word "may" indicates that self-learning is not required, but the potential for learning or uncovering new patterns beyond the initial training is a relevant feature.
+- "May exhibit adaptiveness" refers to the system’s capacity to learn and adapt its behaviour over time, even when using the same input data.
+The term "may" suggests that self-learning is not a mandatory feature, but the potential for learning or identifying new patterns beyond initial training is a relevant characteristic.

-• "Explicit or implicit objectives" means the system must be designed to operate based on clearly formulated goals (explicit) or goals that can be inferred from the system’s behavior, training data, or interaction with its environment (implicit).
+- "Explicit or implicit objectives" means that the system must be designed to operate either on the basis of clearly defined goals (explicit), or goals that can be inferred from its behaviour, training data, or interactions with its environment (implicit).

-• "Infers how to generate output from received input" implies that the system must be capable of inference—deriving output from input, both during operation and development.
-Techniques that support this include machine learning, (un)supervised learning, deep learning, and logic- or knowledge-based approaches.
+- "Infers how to generate output from received input" implies that the system must be capable of inference — deriving outputs from inputs — both during development and in real-time operation.
+This process may involve machine learning, (un)supervised learning, deep learning, or logic- and knowledge-based methods.

-• Finally, the system must generate outputs—such as predictions, content, recommendations, or decisions—“that can influence physical or virtual environments.”
-This underscores that the system must have an active influence on its environment, whether physical (e.g., a robotic arm) or virtual (e.g., data streams).
+Finally, the system must produce outputs — such as predictions, content, recommendations, or decisions — “that can influence physical or virtual environments.”
+This highlights that the system must exert an active influence on its surroundings, whether physical (e.g. a robotic arm) or virtual (e.g. data flows or digital interfaces).

-In short, the definition is broad and can cover a wide range of systems.
-The European Commission also provides examples of systems that do not meet these criteria, such as simple decision rules, manually coded software, and traditional statistical models.
+In short, the definition is broad and may encompass a wide range of systems.
+The European Commission has clarified that certain systems fall outside the scope of this definition, such as simple decision trees, manually coded software, and traditional statistical models.

 AI Literacy: a new obligation for organizations

-Once a system is classified as an AI system, the AI Act applies—and since 2 February 2025, all AI systems are subject to the requirement of AI literacy.
-AI literacy is defined in the AI Act as:
+Once a system is classified as an AI system, the AI Act applies.
+Since 2 February 2025, all AI systems are subject to the requirement of AI literacy.

 The Dutch Data Protection Authority (“AP”) emphasizes in its document "Getting Started with AI Literacy" that AI literacy is essential for strengthening society’s resilience in dealing with AI and algorithms.
 It is seen as a foundational element for the responsible use of AI.
 According to the AP, AI literacy ensures that individuals can use AI with both confidence and critical awareness.

-Although the exact criteria for a "sufficient level" remain unclear, the AI Office and the European Commission have yet to publish specific guidelines.
-The AP also notes that there is no one-size-fits-all solution but does provide a framework for a multi-year action plan on AI literacy.
+Although the exact criteria for a "sufficient level" of AI literacy remain unclear, the AI Office and the European Commission have not yet issued specific guidelines.
+The Dutch Data Protection Authority (Autoriteit Persoonsgegevens, AP) also notes that there is no one-size-fits-all solution, but does provide a framework for a multi-year action plan on AI literacy.

-AI literacy is a continuous process, and the AP defines four steps:
+AI literacy is a continuous process.
+The AP identifies four key steps:

-1. Identify: Determine needs and challenges, register AI systems and assess their risk classification, identify existing knowledge levels.
+1. Identify: Determine needs and challenges, register AI systems and assess their risk classification, and identify current levels of knowledge within the organisation.

-2. Set goals: Define specific, measurable objectives; prioritize risks associated with AI systems; establish targeted measures for key risks.
+2. Set goals: Define specific, measurable objectives; prioritise risks associated with AI systems; and establish targeted measures to address key risks.

-3. Implement: Execute strategies and actions, provide training and awareness programs, include AI literacy on management agendas.
+3. Implement: Carry out strategies and actions, offer training and awareness programmes, and ensure AI literacy is placed on the management agenda.

-4. Evaluate: Include AI literacy in periodic evaluations, assess effectiveness of measures, report to management.
+4. Evaluate: Include AI literacy in regular evaluations, assess the effectiveness of measures taken, and report findings to senior management.

-The AP highlights that AI literacy has a preventive function, helping organizations comply with relevant laws and regulations, including the AI Act.
-The key takeaway is that organizations must take a proactive approach to embedding AI literacy within their structure—making it also a board-level responsibility.
+The AP emphasises that AI literacy has a preventive function, supporting organisations in complying with applicable laws and regulations, including the AI Act.
+The key takeaway is that organisations must adopt a proactive approach to embedding AI literacy throughout their structure — making it a responsibility that extends to board level.

 Prohibited AI practices